maciejg-git/maciejg-git/README.md

 ## Hi there 👋

-Vue, Alpine and JS enthusiast.
+Vue, React, Alpine and JS enthusiast.
 Preferably in [Neovim](https://neovim.io/).

 Currently looking for a full time JS job.